I tried running After Effects with AWS Deadline Cloud's CMF + my own S3 conda channel

 CONDA_SUBDIR=win-64 conda-build aftereffects-26.0/recipe --no-test --output-folder ./conda-build-output

-The output is generated as conda-build-output/win-64/aftereffects-26.0-0.conda (approximately 3.9 GB) and can be placed in the S3 conda channel using aws s3 sync.
+The output is generated as conda-build-output/win-64/aftereffects-26.0-0.conda (approximately 3.9 GB), and can be placed in the S3 conda channel with aws s3 sync.

 Summary

-It was confirmed on actual hardware that AE rendering works with the combination of AWS Deadline Cloud CMF and a self-managed S3 conda channel.
+It was confirmed in practice that AE rendering works with the combination of AWS Deadline Cloud's CMF and a self-managed S3 conda channel.
 In this verification, it was confirmed that aerender completes without an Adobe sign-in prompt on a Worker with ae_render_only_node.txt placed.
-Since this verification covers only a single minimal composition, confirming configurations that include plugins such as Pencil+ and V-Ray, multi-frame rendering, and Fleet scaling behavior will be the next steps.
-I hope this article will be helpful when considering CMF and AE configurations with AWS Deadline Cloud.
+Since this verification only covers a single minimal composition, confirming configurations that include plugins such as Pencil+ and V-Ray, multi-frame rendering, and Fleet scaling behavior are the next steps.
+I hope this article serves as a reference for those considering CMF and AE configurations with AWS Deadline Cloud.

 Appendix: Scripts and Patches Created During Verification

-The custom scripts and patches created during verification that cannot be used as-is from existing public information are listed below in collapsed sections.
+Among the custom scripts and patches created during verification, those that cannot be directly reused from existing public information are listed below in collapsed sections.

 The Python script inside conda_queue_env_pyrattler.yaml from AWS Deadline Cloud Samples has a process that calls Python via sys.executable through bash during conda env activation.
-On Windows Workers, sys.executable is propagated as a relative path (.\python.EXE), and since the bash CWD and Python CWD differ, the file cannot be found and it fails.
+On Windows Workers, sys.executable propagates as a relative path (.\python.EXE), causing a failure because the CWD of bash differs from Python's CWD, making the file not found.

-Therefore, a fallback logic is added that, when the file pointed to by sys.executable does not exist, searches for Python from PATH using shutil.which, and if still not found, tries C:\Program Files\Python311\python.exe as a hard-coded fallback.
+Therefore, a fallback logic is added that searches for Python from PATH using shutil.which if the file pointed to by sys.executable does not exist, and if still not found, tries C:\Program Files\Python311\python.exe as a hardcoded fallback.

 The relevant section is the f.write(shlex.join([sys.executable, vars_capture_script, vars_file])) line in the Python script inside the Queue Environment's embeddedFiles.
-Replace it with the following:
+This is replaced as follows.

 import shutil as _shutil